 The Bank's share of its associate's post-acquisition profits or losses is recognized in the statement of income, and its share of post-acquisition movements in the associates' equity reserves is recognized directly in equity.
-When the Bank's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Bank does not recognize further losses, unless it has incurred obligations or made payments on behalf of the associate.
 Profits and losses resulting from transactions between the Bank and an associate are eliminated to the extent of the interest in the associate.
 Dividends received, if any, are treated as a reduction in the carrying value of the investment.